Table of Contents Show

 The term “Big Apple” comes from horse racing.The term “Big Apple” comes from horse racing.

-Everyone’s heard the words “Big Apple” when referring to NYC, but how many people know where the phrase comes from?
+Everyone’s heard “Big Apple“ when referring to NYC, but how many people know where the phrase comes from?
 Yes, you read that correctly.
 Although a matter of debate, the most common explanation for the city’s famous nickname comes from horse racing commentary.
 In an article written in 1921, journalist John F. Fitzgerald made the first known use of the phrase when he wrote, “There’s only one Big Apple.
 That’s New York.”

 We’ve got more gold than Fort Knox.We’ve got more gold than Fort Knox.

 It would take almost 24hrs to navigate the entire NYC subway.It would take almost 24hrs to navigate the entire NYC subway.

 New York City has an extensive public transportation system, with its subway system being one of the world’s biggest.
 There are 34 lines, 469 stops, and more than 665 miles of track.
-That’s enough to stretch all the way from NYC to Chicago if it was laid end to end.
-For anyone who’s ever wondered how long it would take to travel the entire thing, a 25-year old lawyer found out in 2016 when he rode to every single stop in just 21 hours, 49 minutes, and 39 seconds.
-It’s an amazing feat and not one that many of us would ever care to emulate, even if you could get the L-train to run on time.
+That’s enough to stretch from NYC to Chicago if it was laid end to end.
+For anyone who’s ever wondered how long it would take to travel the entire thing, a 25-year-old lawyer found out in 2016 when he rode to every stop in just 21 hours, 49 minutes, and 39 seconds.
+It’s a fantastic feat and not one that many of us would ever care to emulate, even if you could get the L-train to run on time.

 Staten Island once tried to secede.Staten Island once tried to secede.